Linguistics: Discourse

 Discourse is language as social practice (Baynham, 1995) and is a multilayered concept.
 As a social practice, discourse embodies different ideologies through written and spoken texts.
 Discourse analysis can examine or expose these ideologies.
-Discourse influences genre, which is chosen in response to different situations and finally, at micro level, discourse influences language as text (spoken or written) at the phonological or lexico-grammatical level.
+Discourse not only influences genre, which is selected based on specific contexts but also, at a micro level, shapes language as text (spoken or written) down to the phonological and lexico-grammatical levels.
 Grammar and discourse are linked as parts of a system.
 A particular discourse becomes a language variety when it is used in this way for a particular purpose, and is referred to as a register.
 There may be certain lexical additions (new words) that are brought into play because of the expertise of the community of people within a certain domain of specialization.
-Registers and discourses therefore differentiate themselves through the use of vocabulary, and at times through the use of style too.
+Thus, registers and discourses distinguish themselves not only through specialized vocabulary but also, in some cases, through distinct stylistic choices.
 People in the medical fraternity, for example, may use some medical terminology in their communication that is specialized to the field of medicine.
 This is often referred to as being part of the "medical discourse", and so on.

 Lexicon

 The lexicon is a catalogue of words and terms that are stored in a speaker's mind.
-The lexicon consists of words and bound morphemes, which are parts of words that can't stand alone, like affixes.
+The lexicon consists of words and bound morphemes, which are parts of words that can not stand alone, like affixes.
 In some analyses, compound words and certain classes of idiomatic expressions and other collocations are also considered to be part of the lexicon.
 Dictionaries represent attempts at listing, in alphabetical order, the lexicon of a given language; usually, however, bound morphemes are not included.
 Lexicography, closely linked with the domain of semantics, is the science of mapping the words into an encyclopedia or a dictionary.
 The creation and addition of new words (into the lexicon) is called coining or neologization, and the new words are called neologisms.

 It is often believed that a speaker's capacity for language lies in the quantity of words stored in the lexicon.
 However, this is often considered a myth by linguists.
 The capacity for the use of language is considered by many linguists to lie primarily in the domain of grammar, and to be linked with competence, rather than with the growth of vocabulary.
 Even a very small lexicon is theoretically capable of producing an infinite number of sentences.

+Vocabulary size is relevant as a measure of comprehension.
+There is general consensus that reading comprehension of a written text in English requires 98% coverage, meaning that the person understands 98% of the words in the text.
+The question of how much vocabulary is needed is therefore related to which texts or conversations need to be understood.
+A common estimate is 6-7,000 word families to understand a wide range of conversations and 8-9,000 word families to be able to read a wide range of written texts.